 While at Washburn, Mr. Gordon served as an editor of the Washburn Law Journal and authored You Ride With ‘Em, You Die With ‘Em: A Look at Maryland v.
 Pringle and the United States Supreme Court’s Implementation of Probable Cause by Association [Maryland v.
 Pringle, 124 S. Ct.
 795, 540 U.S. 366 (2003)], 44 Washburn L.J.
 189 (2004).

 Mr. Gordon joined Fleeson, Gooing, Coulson & Kitch in 2006 and became a Member in January of 2011.
-He is a member of the Wichita Bar Association and the Kansas Bar Association.
+He is a member of the Wichita Bar Association.
 Mr. Gordon volunteers his time on behalf of a number of community organizations and currently serves on the Board of Directors for the Wichita Symphony.

 - Corporate and Business Law